tsundoku/tsundoku.github.io/README.md

 Q - Windows vs. macOS vs. Linux vs. BSD
 A - BSD for firewalls, Linux for servers, macOS for desktops
 A - yes, Linux is nice, but BSD has ipfw, pf, and npf, and based on past experience the server will only go down if the hardware explodes
-A - and there's no systemd on BSD

 Q - Red Hat vs. Debian
-A - Red Hat from 1999 till it got unbearable, then Ubuntu till it got unbearable, and now Alpine and Kali and Parrot
+A - Red Hat from 1999 till it got unbearable, then Ubuntu LTS till it got unbearable, and now Alpine and Kali and Parrot
+A - Alpine originally because it was light-enough to be fast-enough in VirtualBox on my old Pentium 4, now because it's light-enough to run at the speed of light on my Mac mini

 Q - how do you pronounce Linux?
 A - depends on how aggressively the other person is pronouncing it